Jiu-Jitsu Belt Guide

 Welcome to the advanced ranks of Brazilian Jiu-jitsu.
 It will take most people several years to reach this level.
 Brown belts have wealth of knowledge to pull from and to share with others.
 Chaining attacks are longer and you have become even more skilled at setups.
 You have spent enough time on the mat that very few positions are foreign to you.
 You’re skilled at attacking or defending from nearly any position and working in transition.
 More advanced submissions like heel hooks also come in to play.
 As with every other rank, there is still continuous improvement to be made.
 Changes in your technique, however, are usually more subtle than the lower belts.
 A slight adjustment to your pressure here or shift in weight there.
 Your game is established.
 You know what you like to do and the way you like to roll.
 You incorporate new techniques into your game easily that you know will fit with your style.
 Train, refine, repeat.

 Your journey doesn’t end here, it’s really just beginning.
 At black belt, you have put in countless hours of training and mat time.
 For most people to reach black belt, it will take a significant number of years and consistent training.
 As a black belt, you are extremely proficient from nearly all positions and have seen most of the techniques that are out there.
-However, there is still so much to learn and much to improve and so the journey continues on.
+However, there is still so much to learn.
+Jiu jitsu is always evolving so there continues to be a constant search for ways to improve and so the journey continues on.

 The awarding of a new belt rank or stripe in Brazilian Jiu-Jitsu is considered a promotion.
 Promotions represent a student’s progress and development in the martial art.
 There are many different factors that are considered when awarding promotions and requirements vary from school to school.
 Factors that are usually taken into consideration are mat time, number of classes attended, skill level, knowledge, and the character of the student.
 Additionally, some schools require belt testing before awarding higher rank belts.
 It is not uncommon for belt tests to also be associated with a testing fee.
 In some cases, promotions are awarded immediately following participation at various levels of competition.
 Depending on the school, other traditions may be part of a belt promotion such as the instructor throwing the student.
 Another common tradition is running the gauntlet where higher rank students slap their jiu-jitsu belts across the back of a newly promoted student while running by.